h4ckyou/h4ckyou.github.io/_posts/2026-05-16-memento-htb.md

 I decided to work on the **Memento** pwn challenge on **Hack The Box** after it was recommended, especially since it was set to retire in just two days.

 At first, I wasn't planning to spend too much time on it, but once I started digging into the challenge, I got completely hooked.
-Surprisingly, it ended up taking me a little over a day to finally solve.
+Surprisingly, it ended up taking me a little over a day to finalrew q321`ly solve.

 ### Overview